Tailor Brands logo

 Step 2: Choose a registered agent

-Washington State requires each business entity have a registered agent.
+Washington State requires each business entity have a Washington registered agent.
 This is to make sure important documents, legal correspondence, or packages are always able to be delivered during normal business hours.
 Some states call this a “Resident Agent” or some other term.

-There are two types of registered agents in Washington State: Commercial and Non-commercial.
+There are two types of registered agent in Washington State: Commercial and Non-commercial.
 The Washington State statutes governing registered agents RCW Title 25, Chapter 25.15, Section 25.15.021 should be carefully read and understood.
 Generally, registered agent costs vary between $100 and $300 per year.
 Individuals over the age of 18 can be registered agents.

 To be a registered agent: